Is your AC acting strange? If so, it's good to pay attention because it’s trying to tell you something.

-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

-Why Is My Air Conditioner So Loud?
+Why Does My Air Conditioner Make So Much Noise?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Is My AC System Not Blowing Cold Air?

-Low refrigerant levels may also cause the evaporator coil to become too cold and freeze, leading to a lack of cool air coming from your AC.
-In addition, a faulty compressor or motor can also cause the AC not to blow cold air.
-To fix the issue, it's important to inspect the air filter and exchange it if necessary.
+Low refrigerant levels can also cause the evaporator coil to become too cold and freeze, leading to a lack of cool air coming from your air conditioner.
+In addition, a faulty compressor or motor can also cause a lack of cool air.
+To address the issue, it's important to examine the air filter and exchange it if necessary.

 Why Is My Air Conditioner Not Working or Not Turning On?

-Another possible cause is a malfunctioning thermostat, which can stop the air conditioner from switching on.
-In that case, check the thermostat and change it, if needed.
-In addition, a problematic compressor, motor or capacitor can keep the air conditioner from turning on.
-In this case, it's best to get in touch with a professional to inspect and fix the unit.
+The source of the issue also could be a malfunctioning thermostat, which can prevent the air conditioner from switching on.
+If that's the case, check the thermostat and replace it, if necessary.
+In addition, a malfunctioning compressor, motor or capacitor can keep the air conditioner from turning on.
+To address this issue, it's best to get a hold of a professional to inspect and fix the unit.

 As with lots of air conditioner problems, the root cause of uncommon noises is often something that can be reduced by regular air conditioning maintenance.

-Call the Trusted AC Experts at Pliescott HVAC Services LLC
+Contact Your Local AC Experts at Pliescott HVAC Services LLC